kartikdhomne/kartikdhomne/README.md

 A Frontend Web Developer 🎯 and Freelancer 🎨 from India.

 - 👨‍💻 Frontend Web Developer with real-world freelance and product experience
-- 🚀 Passionate about building pixel-perfect UIs, fixing SEO and responsive web apps
+- 🚀 Passionate about building pixel-perfect UIs, fixing SEO, improving Lighthouse score and responsive web apps with animation
 - 📚 What do I believe?
 Jack of all, Master of some

 ---